-Continue reading Confession of Sin
+Continue reading The Power of Habits

 “Each year the season of Lent asks us to embrace a spiritual gravity, a downward movement of soul, a turning from our soul-sufficiency and sinfulness.
 In such quiet turning, we are humbled and thus made ready to receive from God a fresh and joyous grace.”
 Bobby Gross